bnb-chain/greenfield-cmd/README.md

 ```
 gnfd-cmd object put --contentType "text/xml" --visibility private file-path gnfd://gnfd-bucket/gnfd-object
 ```
 if the object name has not been set, the command will use the file name as object name.
-If you need upload a file to the folder, you need to run "object put" command with "-folder" flag.
+If you need upload a file to the folder, you need to run "object put" command with "--folder" flag.

 The tool also support create a folder on bucket by "object create-folder" command.